somagaze/liewphohl-site/_posts/2025-11-28-I-Really-Hate-Adverbs.md

 The former argues with circular reasoning.
 An argument by assertion, where a claim is true because it is obviously true.
 A reader then asks, if it is true, why is it true?
 If it is clearly true, what facts make it clear that the facts make it true?
 The manner of establishing a claim is not a substitute for establishment via substance.

 Likewise, the latter strives to bypass a reader's critical thought and hijack their emotional state.
 It demands belief without basis in fact; it tells the reader there is no use in fact-checking, because it is a waste of valuable mental effort.
-Instead, believe and trust the author, and join them in anger, outrage, and disgust through afilliative loyalty.
+Instead, believe and trust the author, and join them in anger, outrage, and disgust through affiliative loyalty.

 Experienced counsel, the consciously competent author, is attempting to manipulate the reader and direct their response with purposeful incompetence.
 Experienced counsel is aware the claim lacks legitimacy.
 It is a calculated act of political performance.
 An unsophisticated reader, or one susceptible to cognitive bias, is more likely to accept this performance because the court system provides a veneer of legitimacy, as opposed to the performative art that is cable news punditry.